 Do you want to love bourbon, but aren't sure where to start?
 This Beginner's Guide will help you learn How to Drink Bourbon!

-When it comes to the world of liquor, it’s no secret that I have a favorite.
-One tipple passes my lips, flavors my food, and warms my heart with a “Kentucky hug” more than any other– Bourbon.
-Whether you’re a lifelong bourbon fan, or are just getting started– this guide on How to Drink Bourbon is here to help you along your way!
+Whether you're a lifelong bourbon fan, or are just getting started-- this guide on How to Drink Bourbon is here to help you along your way!

 Bourbon vs. Whiskey: What Is Bourbon?
 What Is Whiskey?